inveniosoftware/docs-invenio-rdm/docs/develop/architecture/runtime.md

 In above example we have a small blueprint with just one *view* (``my_user_agent``), which returns the browser's user agent sting.

 This blueprint is *registered* on the *Flask application*.
-This allow you to reuse the blueprint in another Flask application.
+This allows you to reuse the blueprint in another Flask application.

 ### Flask extensions